 Note: due to the front of your vehicle moving out into the road when you start to steer you must not continue if there are vehicles passing you or pedestrians walking around your vehicle.

 When parallel with new road - Steer briskly right to straighten your front wheels, and then follow the kerb back approx 4 car lengths.

 Remember, you must be mainly looking out the back window and only glancing in your left door mirror every now and then to check your position with the kerb.

 While on the corner section, look right blind spot, right mirror, and ahead more often if required e.g. a busy street, pedestrians nearby, other junctions nearby, etc. But again, remember to be looking mainly out the back window while reversing.

 At any time while reversing, if another vehicle approaches from behind then you must wait when they are nearby and until they pass you or turn away from you or wait for you to continue.
 If, on the corner, a vehicle approaches close from behind then you might have to pull forward into the main road to give them space to turn at the junction, then once they are clear start reversing in again.
 Remember to do your observations before pulling forward and before reversing again.

-Turn In The Road Parallel Park
+Turn In The Road Reverse Park